dwyl/learn-docker/README.md

 your teammates on a project.
 Docker is the solution to these problems as well as offering a host of other benefits.

+Docker containers offer the isolated environment advantages of running a virtual machine, but are more lightweight, portable, scalable and have less overhead/hassle.
 - reduce the delay between writing code and running it in production
 - automation of the environment set up saves time setting up new users and time trying to reproduce bugs/errors
 - easily create [sandboxes](https://en.wikipedia.org/wiki/Sandbox_%28computer_security%29)